strangelove-ventures/horcrux/docs/migrating.md

 - Misnaming or incorrect structure of the files in `~/.horcrux/state`.
 Double check these if you see errors
 - Misnaming or misplacement of the `~/.horcrux/{chain-id}_shard.json` file

-> **NOTE:** leaving these logs streaming in seperate terminal windows will enable you to watch the cluster connect to the sentries.
+> **NOTE:** leaving these logs streaming in separate terminal windows will enable you to watch the cluster connect to the sentries.

 ### 8. Configure and start your full nodes